minzsiure/Foodie/README.md

    * Stream feed
 * Stream screen
    * Nearby posts
-       * Detail screen once tab on a post
+       * Detail screen once tab on a card
    * Explore posts
-       * Detail screen once tab on a post
+       * Detail screen once tab on a card
-* Creation screen
+* Profile screen
-    * Home screen (after creation)
+    * Bookmarks

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]